opencadc/canfar-portal/docs/storage_en.md

 ## Introduction

 VOSpace is the CANFAR storage system , an implementation of	the [Virtual Observatory Specification](http://www.ivoa.net/Documents/VOSpace/).
 It is intended to be used for storing the output of the CANFAR processing system and also for sharing files between members of a collaboration.
 If the data you want to process is not already on a CADC archive, you can stage it on a VOSpace for further processing.
 Files in VOSpace are mirrored in four physical locations, so they are secure against disk failure.

 You will need to [register](http://apps.canfar.net/canfar/auth/request.html).

 There are two ways to interact with VOspace.
-The first is with your browser via the web user interface.
+The first is with your browser via the [web user interface](http://apps.canfar.net/storage/list).
 The web interface is familiar for most people to use and interactive.
-To access your VOSpace in scripts, a command line client is available.
+To access your VOSpace in scripts, the Python based [vos](https://pypi.python.org/pypi/vos) modules and command line clients are available.
+Some users might also find the VOSpace filesystem [vofs](https://pypi.python.org/pypi/vofs), the FS view is based on FUSE and not recommended for serious data processing, but does provide a convenient interactive interface for exploring a respository.

 ## The web user interface